mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/vpn-cloud.md

 ## Gnome VPN Client
 1. Go to the [VPN server](https://pritunl.core.cloud.mattermost.com) and select **Sign in with OneLogin**

-2. Connect with your OneLogin username and password and when prompt put the OTP (One Time Password).
+2. Connect with your OneLogin username and password and when prompted input the OTP (One Time Password).

 3. Click `Download Profiles` and save the `.tar` file to your filesystem.